-Here you can set the path to the file, choose the file format and optionally for CSV format you can save the sequence along with annotations and save sequence names.
+Here you can add the document to project, set the path to the file, choose the file format and optionally for CSV format you can save the sequence along with annotations and save sequence names.

 Sequence View Extensions

 The functionality of the Sequence View can be significantly increased with Sequence View Extensions.
 Below is the demonstration its functionality.